4.png)

 Click here to register for this webinar.

-This program has been preapproved for 1.00 General California Minimum Continuing Legal Education (MCLE) credit.
+The request for 1.00 General California Minimum Continuing Legal Education (MCLE) credit is pending approval.

-Presented by Rachel Conn, Megan Shaked, and Samuel Rose
+Presented by Rachel Conn, Megan Shaked, Kimberly Cole, and Andrea Chavez

 Click here to register for this webinar.

-This program has been preapproved for 1.00 General California Minimum Continuing Legal Education (MCLE) credit.
+The request for 1.00 General California Minimum Continuing Legal Education (MCLE) credit is pending approval.

 Participants in this webinar will learn about: